- 15 Aug 2025

 Overview

-Agents may encounter issues where certain keystrokes do not register correctly when controlling a Virtual Machine (VM) running on a remote end-user's host device.
-This can occur with any virtualization software (e.g., VMware, Hyper-V) and prevents the agent from typing accurately within the VM's operating system.
+Agents may experience missing or incorrect keystrokes when controlling a virtual machine (VM) on a remote end-user's device.
+This can occur with any virtualization platform (e.g., VMware, Hyper-V) and is linked to the Keyboard Mapping setting in Remote Support, which also affects keyboard language handling between agent and user.

 Resolution

-Log in to the ScreenMeet Console at
+Log in to ScreenMeet Console as an administrator.

-Change the value from Agent's Keyboard to User's Keyboard.
+.Set Keyboard Mapping from Agent's Keyboard to User's Keyboard.

 Click Save Configuration.

-Navigate to Advanced Settings.
+Go to Advanced Settings.

-Switch the setting from Agent's Keyboard to User's Keyboard.
+Change Mapping from Agent's Keyboard to User's Keyboard.